-Wilson, Sons currently has two port terminal concessions:
+Wilson Sons currently has two container terminal concessions:

 - Deep-sea: transport of cargo to and from foreign ports

 - Cabotage: transport of cargo taken on at one point and discharged at another point within the territory of the same country.

 - Inland Navigation: transport with ships via inland water (canals, rivers etc.) between inland ports or quays and wharfs.

 - Transshipment: to transfer for further transportation from one ship or conveyance to another.

 - Shifting: shifting/lifting of container within terminal/depot or at vessel at shipper request due to container rework, holding/cancel shipment, change of vessel, change of destination, etc.